 The same kind of vascular damage that can disrupt blood flow to the brain and cause a stroke can also affect brain function in a different way.
 Shingles raises the chance of inflammation of the arteries supplying blood to the brain, which in turn increases the odds of dementia.

-A 2017 study found that, after accounting for heart disease and other medical conditions or factors that could affect dementia risk, older adults with shingles of the eye has a nearly threefold greater risk for dementia compared to their peers without shingles.
+A 2017 study found that, after accounting for heart disease and other medical conditions or factors that could affect dementia risk, older adults with shingles of the eye have a nearly threefold greater risk for dementia compared to their peers without shingles.

 Death